Patient Electronic Health Records

 A list of all messages sent and received are displayed in the Communications page, which is found under the Contacts tab.

 Patient records sent through secure messaging are 3 HealthKit credits per message sent.
 One credit is $0.22AUD.

-To purchase HealthKit credits, go to the Payments page under your Profile tab and click the Buy Credits button.
+To purchase HealthKit credits, go to the Payments page under your Profile tab and click the Purchase Credits icon.
 Enter the value of HealthKit credits that you would like to purchase, and HealthKit tells you the number of credits that can be purchased for that credit amount (for example, $30 gets you 137 credits).
 Complete your payment details, and click the Add button to confirm purchase.
-Your payment details are also added to your Settings page.

 Automatic top up of HealthKit credits

 You can set HealthKit credits to automatically top up when there are 10 credits left, thus ensuring that you always have enough credits for messages to be sent without you needing to check how many credits you have left.

 Auto topup is initially disabled.
 Click the Edit icon and select Enabled.
 Enter the value of HealthKit credits that you would like to purchase and click the Submit button to confirm purchase.